Fullbaro/pixel_art/README.md

 ## **This program can be used to create Pixel Art images in real life.
-It generates the following document from a given image:**
+It generates the following document from a given image**

 ![My Remote Image](https://balintdaniel.com/public/pixel_art/1.png)
 ![My Remote Image](https://balintdaniel.com/public/pixel_art/2.png)